-In the 1980s, big-name directors had no qualms about helming pop videos: Landis, Scorsese, Friedkin, Fincher, Demme and De Palma all brought their visual sense to bear on the medium.
-But if you weren’t tying the song in with a movie, you had to interpret the sometimes fairly nonsensical lyrics somehow.
+In the big-haired 1980s, big-name directors with even bigger budgets had no qualms about helming pop videos: Landis, Scorsese, Friedkin, Fincher, Demme and De Palma all brought their visual sense to bear on the medium.
+But if you weren’t tying the song in with a movie, you had to interpret the sometimes fairly nonsensical lyrics somehow, often with mixed results.

 In the spring of 1986, Barron helmed the minor league curio that was the underwhelming Underground.
 This was the lead 45 to accompany David Bowie’s sizeable star turn in the Jim Henson movie Labyrinth, possibly a memorable appearance for all the wrong reasons.

 The idea for Labyrinth came to director Jim Henson in the aftermath of his earlier feature film Dark Crystal (1982).
 He had long dreamed of combining live actors with the puppets of his Creature Shop, which had appeared in the classic family telly programmes The Muppet Show and Sesame Street.

 Together with his writing and conceptualisation team, Henson started to compose a story about goblins that would combine fantasy stories like Alice’s Adventures in Wonderland and The Wizard of Oz.
 For the role of Goblin King, the writers wanted a contemporary pop singer, much as the James Bond team did for A View To A Kill.